crabshank/Cheat-engine-tools/readme.md

 ## traceCount monitor.html

 Webpage that allows you to load output from traceCount.lua (`printHits(1,…)`; output showing executed instructions in the order they were executed); adds checkboxes for easier tracking of relevant registers (will toggle all checkboxes after the one inputted to).
+Each line has a text box for making notes.

 ## tprint.lua